EndPointCorp/end-point-blog/2011/02/21/managing-perl-environments-with.html.md

 $ PERLBREW_ROOT=/mnt/perlbrew ./perlbrew install
 ```

-Follow the instructions on screen and you'll be ready to use perlbrew in no time.
+Follow the instructions on screen and you’ll be ready to use perlbrew in no time.
 The perlbrew binary will be installed in ~/perl5/perlbrew/bin, so make sure to adjust your login $PATH accordingly.

-Once you're done installing perlbrew there are a couple commands you'll want to run before installing your own Perl versions or CPAN modules.
+Once you’re done installing perlbrew there are a couple commands you’ll want to run before installing your own Perl versions or CPAN modules.
 The perlbrew init command is mandatory; this initializes your perlbrew directory.
 It can also be used later if you need to modify your PERLBREW_ROOT setting.
 The perlbrew mirror is optional (but recommended) to help you select a preferred CPAN mirror.

 ```nohighlight
 $ perlbrew init